 If you’re unsure or looking for a new career path, take time to consider jobs that sound enjoyable or interesting and research them.
 If you have the availability, you might consider additional training or education if your new career requires it.

 Related: How to Change Careers

 While searching for jobs, it can be helpful to focus on developing both your soft and technical skills.
-You might take time to develop the skills you acquired in your current industry, or learn new ones relevant to positions you’re applying for.
+You might take time to develop the skills you acquired in your current industry, or learn new ones relevant to the positions you’re applying for now.
 To identify relevant skills to practice, refer back to job postings to understand the types of skills employers are looking for in candidates.

 When you do get called in for interviews, take some time to research the company so that you can ask targeted, informed questions about the services and products the company provides and about the type of work you might be asked to perform.

 Job loss is common and you may be asked about it during job interviews.
 In particular, you may be asked questions like “Why are you looking for a job?” or “Why did you leave your last job?”
 Generally speaking, you should prepare answers to these questions so you may present yourself in the most positive light.

 Consider these resources as you are preparing your answers:

 Many workers experience an unexpected job loss.
 You can recover from getting fired quickly if you respond gracefully and take action to improve your skills, update your resume and apply for new jobs.